GRP Flat Table Boatbuilding 10

 Some structures do not need to be ‘sandwiched’.
-On a day-sailing catamaran, or in the outrigger floats of a trimaran which use curving forms and smaller, tight shapes, the hulls can be made sufficiently strong as solid-glass laminates.
+On a day-sailing sport catamaran, or in the outrigger floats of a trimaran which use curving forms and smaller, tight shapes, the hulls can be made sufficiently strong as solid-glass laminates.
 The additional advantages such as hull insulation are not required.
 In this respect they are similar to the boom.
 The solid glass panels can be ‘tortured’ into shape and bonded.
 The form supplies the strength adequate for the purpose.
 Right.
-Back of Boom Curved Sides.
-Solid glass CSM Flat Horizontal web.
-Sandwich
+Back of Boom Curved Sides - Solid glass Flat Horizontal web - Sandwich

 The shape of the boom was an inverted ‘A’

 The two sides of the boom were laid up as solid glass on the table with no gel coat.